01:00 AM - 05:00 AM

 This Week in History

-From an unidentified protestor at Tiananmen Square, to a life changing meeting for the Fab Four, discover more fascinating, surprising and eye-opening stories from the past.
+From the athlete who dominated a controversial Olympic Games, to a remarkable archaeological find, discover more fascinating, surprising and eye-opening stories from the past.

 09:00 PM - 10:00 PM